eagronin/market-basket-prepare/README.md

 sum(is.na(items$CustomerID)) / nrow(items)
 ```

-we find that, as we pointed out earlier, 0.249 (or about 25%) of samples have missing CustomerIDs.
+By executing the above line of code we can see that, as we pointed out earlier, 0.249 (or about 25%) of samples have missing CustomerIDs.

 What is the fraction of IDs (CustomerID/Date combinations) with multiple invoices in the group with non-missing CustomerIDs?
 This fraction is calculated as